aziz1sh1/mw.A1/README.md

 # mw.A1
-Computational Calculation of Molecular weight of Proteins and Chemicals Using Python Tool (mw.A1) if you like to use .exe file then download mwa1 then also download folder with name (_internal) with files in floder place mwa1.exe out side the folder and run .exe file you can also run main .py file if you like command line promt
+Computational Calculation of Molecular weight of Proteins and Chemicals Using Python Tool (mw.A1) "If you want to use the mwa1.exe file, download folder named '_internal' and place the 'mwa1.exe' file outside the folder, then run the .exe file.
+ You can open a folder “_internal” also run the main .py file if you prefer using the command line prompt.